-With respect to funds regulated under the United States Investment Company Act of 1940 (the "Investment Company Act"), including SCIM with respect to its management of CIF, each fund's investment management agreement must be approved annually by such fund's board of directors or by the vote of a majority of the stockholders and the majority of the independent members of such fund's board of directors and, in certain cases, by its stockholders, as required by law.
-In addition, as required by the Investment Company Act, CIF has the right to terminate the CIF Advisory Agreement without penalty upon 60 days' written notice to SCIM.
-As a result, there can be no assurance that the CIF Advisory Agreement or similar agreements that we may enter into in the future will remain in place.
+With respect to funds regulated under the United States Investment Company Act of 1940 (the "Investment Company Act"), including SCIM with respect to its management of CIF, and Logan Ridge, each fund's investment management agreement must be approved annually by such fund's board of directors or by the vote of a majority of the stockholders and the majority of the independent members of such fund's board of directors and, in certain cases, by its stockholders, as required by law.
+In addition, as required by the Investment Company Act, CIF has the right to terminate the CIF Advisory Agreement without penalty upon 60 days' written notice to SCIM and Logan Ridge has the right to terminate the Logan Ridge Investment Advisory Agreement, the Logan Ridge Investment Advisory Agreement, the Logan Ridge Investment Advisory Agreement or similar agreements that we may enter into in the future will remain in place.